-satisfies with $\hat{e}_k = L(\tilde r_k)$ and $\tilde{e}_k=E(\tilde{r}_k)$. \end{defi} Compared to existing definitions for NSLs in the literature, we use a broken scaling law \cite{caballero2022broken} and quantify in Definition~\ref{def: broken nsl} an approximation margin $M$ of the NSL which is particularly motivated by the applications to system identification.
+satisfies with $\hat{e}_k = L(\tilde r_k)$ and $\tilde{e}_k={E_O}(\tilde{r}_k)$. \end{definition} Compared to existing definitions for NSLs in the literature, we use a broken NSL~\cite{caballero2022broken} and quantify in Definition~\ref{def: broken nsl} an approximation margin $M$ of the NSL which is particularly motivated by the applications to system identification.
 In this context, NSL have to be verified for different architectures \eqref{eq:unstructured}, \eqref{eq:input_affine}, \eqref{eq:ph}, various datasets for different application examples and the different resource types data, compute, and model parameters.
-Here, Definition~\ref{def: broken nsl} allows us to (semi-) automatically compute the NSL and validate its margin $M$ in a well-defined manner independent of the particular setup.
-Note that other choices of the lower envelope $E$ are also possible.
-For example, another possible choice is to interpolate between the nearest points.
-However, for our datasets this does not make a huge difference since there is typically only a small gap between $e_i$ and $e_{i+1}$.
-We also pount out that equally spacing the $e_i$ at $\log$-scale is necessary for \eqref{eqn:margin} to be meaningful.
+Here, Definition~\ref{def: broken nsl} allows us to (semi-)automatically compute the NSL and validate its margin $M$ in a well-defined manner independent of the particular setup.
+Note that other choices of the lower envelope ${E_O}$ are also possible.
+For example, by interpolating between the nearest points in $O$.
+However, for our obtained set of outcomes this does not make a huge difference since there is typically only a small gap between $e_i$ and $e_{i+1}$.
+We also point out that equally spacing the $e_i$ at $\log$-scale is necessary for \eqref{eqn:margin} to be meaningful.
 Indeed if we would have simply used all the points in $O$, the margin would be highly biased towards regions containing a high density of configurations.